,

 Posted by

-A hidden part of the UK wine industry to consumers, is the process of bulk packaging, transporting and local UK bottling of wine.
+A hidden part of the UK wine industry to consumers, is the process of bulk packaging, transporting and local UK bottling of wine which represents about 40% of imported wine.
 This reduces transportation costs and the environmental impact but also carries implications for the provenance and authenticity of the wine.

 If you look at the back label of a bottle you might see a bottling code rather than a statement that it’s bottled near origin.